Olympic athletes who kneeled, raised fist in protest put on probation

 Breaking News Emails

-Olympic fencer Race Imboden and hammer-thrower Gwen Berry were put on a 12-month probation for protesting on the medal stand earlier this month at the Pan American Games.
+Olympic fencer Race Imboden and hammer-thrower Gwen Berry were put on a 12-month probation on Wednesday for protesting on the medal stand this month at the Pan American Games in Lima, Peru.

-Imboden, who took a knee, and Berry, who raised a fist, when the U.S. national anthem played during medal ceremonies in Lima, Peru, "could face more serious sanctions for any additional breach of our code of conduct than might otherwise be levied for an athlete in good standing," according to letters sent to both athletes, a spokesperson for the U.S. Olympic and Paralympic Committee told NBC News.
+Imboden took a knee and Berry raised a fist when the national anthem played during medal ceremony.
+They both "could face more serious sanctions for any additional breach of our code of conduct," according to letters sent to both athletes, a spokesperson for the U.S. Olympic and Paralympic Committee told NBC News.

-Committee CEO Sarah Hirshland also said in the letters that future protests would be met with stiffer punishments.
+Committee CEO Sarah Hirshland also said in the letters that future protests, such as at next summer's Olympics in Tokyo, would be met with stiffer punishments.

-Olympic committee spokesman Mark Jones said following the protests that athletes at the 2019 Pan American Games had committed to refrain from political demonstrations as part of their terms of eligibility.
+Olympic committee spokesman Mark Jones said after the protests that athletes at the 2019 Pan American Games had committed to refrain from political demonstrations as part of their terms of eligibility.

 Berry has said she wanted to "stand for all of the injustices that are going on in America and a president who's making it worse."